sudhirsilwal23/CPP-PracticeExcercise-Object-Detection/README.md

 Just replace the c++ source code filename(Exercise1.cpp) in the compile command with the file you want to run.
 -o Exercise1: This is an option flag that tells the compiler to name the output executable file Exercise1.
 Running the Executable ./Exercise1.

 ---

+## Future Plan

+I will continue expanding this collection with additional C++ concepts.
+Planned topics for future include:

+- **Object Detection, Tracking and Image Segmentation Simulation for a single class in C++.**
+- **CUTLASS for efficient GPU matrix-multiplication kernels in C++.**
+- **Triton Inference Server concepts for deploying C++ inference pipelines.**
+- **Templates for generic programming in object detection tasks.**
+- **Eigen C++ Template Library for advanced matrix and linear algebra operations.**
+- **Enums for managing object states and categories.**

+This is an ongoing process, and more exercises and code details will be added step by step in each file.**

+---